 Self-employed individuals have a tendency to under-report their taxable income that is used for Social Security calculation.
 They also use their tax deduction to lower their taxed earnings.
 However, this comes heavily on them when in dire need of Social Security benefit.
 Many reach age of retirement with little if any savings, decreased Social Security benefits, thus having to keep working indefinitely.

 Work for at the least 35 years

 Wait for full retirement age to claim Social Security

-Take a second job rather than requesting early retirement benefits
+Take a second job instead of requesting early retirement benefits

-Clear the money you oweClaim spousal benefits a second time - retired couples can claim spousal benefits, then later request payments determined by their individual work records.
-Use online tools to understand your best choices.
+Clear the money you oweClaim spousal benefits two times - retired partners can claim spousal benefits, then later request payments depending on their individual work information.
+Use online tools to discover your best choices.

 Claiming your Social Security benefits at the wrong age will set you back a lot of money.
-However, looking into it right and fully maximizing your benefits is a brilliant bet that will allow you and your spouse to retire in fashion.
+However, doing research right and fully maximizing your benefits is a brilliant bet that will allow you and your spouse to retire in style.